Drupal

 FileMethod to read the fileText to search for in the file

-<install root>/docs/CHANGELOG.txtParse the file with findstr or grepDrupal <version>
+<install root>/docs/CHANGELOG.txtParse the file by using findstr or grep.Drupal <version>

 Application model produced by the software pattern

-The pattern creates an instance-based SoftwareInstance with the key based on the type and the key of the trigger SoftwareInstance.
+The pattern creates an instance-based SoftwareInstance with the key based on the type and the key of the trigger node (if we can link Drupal to a particular Apache SoftwareComponent, it is the SoftwareComponent node; otherwise, it is the SoftwareInstance node).
+The pattern creates a client-server relationship to the triggering node (the SoftwareInstance or SoftwareComponent).

-The pattern finds the linked database from the following attributes given by the drush status command:
+The pattern attempts to find the linked database from the following attributes by using the drush status command:

 • DB hostname

-• DB driver (could be MySQL, MariaDB, MongoDB, MSSQL, or PostgreSQL)
+• DB driver (can be MySQL, MariaDB, MongoDB, MSSQL, or PostgreSQL)

 • DB port